– Press Release – G7 – Women’s rights: France has not met all expectations

 Press release

-Biarritz, 27 aout 2019
+Biarritz, August 27, 2019

 A French feminist diplomacy that is still not bold enough

 The Women 7 therefore expected that President Macron would reaffirm France’s position on these issues loud and clear, particularly during the joint press conference with US President Donald Trump, whose administration has in the past days declared women’s rights to be a “niche” matter.
 The Women 7 reminds that on the contrary, women’s rights to exercise control over their own bodies, to participate in decision-making processes, are extremely political subjects and must be at the heart of the fight against inequalities.
-Within a complex multilateral context, the French President Emmanuel Macron took the decision to prioritise consensus.
+Within a complex multilateral context, French President Emmanuel Macron took the decision to prioritize consensus.

 More broadly, all countries must systematically adopt a feminist lens across all issues.
-It is impossible to discuss economic or political issues without taking into account the rights of half of the world population.
+It is impossible to discuss economic or political issues without taking into account the rights of half of the world's population.
 G7 leaders must stop designing and implementing domestic and international policies and initiatives without including women and girls.

 Promising outcomes on women’s and girls’ rights, yet still insufficient

-France also committed to two other initiatives: supporting the Nadia Murad’s and Denis Mukwege’s fund for survivors of sexual violence with up to 6,2 million EUR and launching an initiative to promote women’s entrepreneurship in Africa.
-The W7 welcomes the adoption of these two key initiatives, which must go together with the reinforcement of other rights to ensure that a feminist approach is truly adopted.
+France also committed to two other initiatives: supporting the Nadia Murad and Denis Mukwege fund for survivors of sexual violence with up to €6.2 million and launching an initiative to promote women's entrepreneurship in Africa.
+The W7 welcomes the adoption of these two key initiatives, which must go hand in hand with the reinforcement of other rights to ensure that a feminist approach is truly adopted.
 In order to be entrepreneurs, women must first have access to health and education, issues which have been sidelined at this G7.

 Several forgotten issues in the negotiations

-The W7 considers that the French presidency could have done better: gender equality has been included on the G7 agenda but several issues have been put aside or have not been addressed in G7 leaders’ discussions.
+The W7 considers that the French presidency could have done better: gender equality has been included on the G7 agenda, but several issues have been put aside or have not been addressed in G7 leaders’ discussions.

 The lack of ambitious funding for women’s and girls’ rights in G7 countries’ domestic policies is regrettable.
 Whereas not a single country has yet achieved gender equality, G7 countries must set an example.
-In France, the budget of the Secretariat on gender equality is one of the government’s smallest budgets, 1000 times smaller than the budget of the French Ministry of the armies.
+In France, the budget of the Secretariat on gender equality is one of the government’s smallest budgets, 1000 times smaller than the budget of the French Ministry of the Armed Forces.
 It is time to match the declared priorities with funding.

 About the W7

-The W7 (Women 7) brings together feminist organisations from G7 countries and around the world.
+The W7 (Women 7) brings together feminist organizations from G7 countries and around the world.
 Its main mission is to ensure that G7 countries make both financial and political commitments, in 2019 and beyond, that will have a tangible and lasting impact on the lives of women and girls around the world.
 For more information: www.feministscount.org/en

 Press contact